ArtsicleOfficial/switching-trainer/README.md

-# Example
+# Switching Trainer
-An example greeter plugin
+A plugin designed to track your switches while you practice them.